gitlabhq/omnibus-gitlab/doc/installation/index.md

 Both of these methods apply only during the initial database seeding, which happens during the first reconfigure.
-For subsequent reconfigure runs, neither of the aforementioned methods will have any effect.
+For subsequent reconfigure runs, neither of the aforementioned methods have any effect.
 In that case, use the random password in `/etc/gitlab/initial_root_password` to log in, or [reset the root password](https://docs.gitlab.com/ee/security/reset_user_password.html).